Employment

 Seasonal Interpretive Guides

-RiverWatch hires thirty-two outstanding river guides each year for science and public education programs in Calgary and Edmonton.
-Hiring is on-going and year-round until all positions are filled for spring, summer and fall seasons, so we’re interested in hearing from you if you have the passion and skills listed below:
+RiverWatch hires up to 25 outstanding river guides each year for science and public education programs in Calgary and Edmonton.
+Hiring is ongoing and year-round until all positions are filled for the spring, summer and fall seasons, so we’re interested in hearing from you if you have the passion and skills listed below:

 - Do you love outdoor adventure?